ColinFay/backyard/README.md

     but they don’t know anything about R and/or markdown.
 Let them re-read your content with a `{backyard}` backend.
-  - You are collaborating on a book with someone who is not an R afficionados.
+  - You are collaborating on a book with someone who is not an R aficionados.
   - You’re a group of students doing group work at your university, and need a way to easily collaborate on the content.
-  - You’re more confortable with using a visual backend.
+  - You’re more comfortable with using a visual backend.
   - You want to provide a central server for writing books or manual in your company …